nobidev/cilium/Documentation/helm-values.rst

      - Whether to enable logging of a user's roles to debug logs when they authenticate and make requests.
      - bool
      - ``false``
+   * - :spelling:ignore:`hubble.rbac.useKubernetesGrpcProbes`
+     - Whether to use native Kubernetes gRPC-based probes (startup, liveness, readiness) which are stable since Kubernetes 1.27.
+If false, fallback to tcpSocket probes.
+     - bool
+     - ``true``
    * - :spelling:ignore:`hubble.redact`
      - Enables redacting sensitive information present in Layer 7 flows.
      - object